 The local woods and rivers provide good opportunities to see birds such as Black Woodpecker, Serins, Kingfisher and Black Redstart.
 Nearby reserves on the river Blavet and Gulf of Morbihan offer Nightingale, White Stork, Spoonbill and even Sacred Ibis.
-Hoopoes, Golden Oriole and Zitting Cisticola (I still prefer Fan Tailed Warbler!) may also be seen.
+Hoopoes, Golden Oriole and Zitting Cisticola (I still prefer the old name Fan Tailed Warbler!) may also be seen.

 Megaliths – Neolithic